IBM/platinum-demos/docs/300-digital-labor-leveraging-odm-decisions-in-watsonx-orchestrate/demo-preparation.md

 ### **PROVISION AN OPENSHIFT ENVIRONMENT AND DEPLOY CLOUD PAK FOR BUSINESS AUTOMATION**

 <details markdown="1">

+To run this demonstration, you will need an OpenShift environment with Cloud Pak for Business Automation 23.0.1 installed.
+We will use IBM Operational Decision Manager on prem version contained in this installation.
+Only the Decision capabilities must be installed from your Cloud Pak for Business Automation.<br/> <inline-notification text="Note: If you want to use your ODM hosted on a SaaS tenant, just contact your SaaS administrator to get a user and password to connect your RES in Basic Authentication.
+Go directly to Step 3."></inline-notification>

 <summary>1 - Prepare your Cloud Pak for Business Automation environment</summary>